Accounting · Reconciliation services

 Payroll liabilities

 Payroll tax liability accounts reconciled to filed payroll returns and remittances.
-Where payroll runs separately from bookkeeping, this is where the discrepancy hides.
+Where payroll runs separately from bookkeeping, this is exactly where the discrepancy hides.

 Merchant & processor accounts